open-ish/utility/packages/dependabot-pr-manager/README.md

 - `--repoOwner`(required): The repository owner;
 - `--repoName`(required): The repository name;
 - `installDepsCommand`: The command to install the dependencies.
 Default: `yarn install`
+- `filesToCommit`: Files to be committed on the pull request.
+Default: `package.json yarn.lock`

 ## Examples